Start at Level 1 and build your way up each week, or choose the Weekly Guide that's best-suited to your level of fitness.

 Dolphins (20 reps)

 No rest between exercises and 1 minute rest between sets.
-Click here to see the correct technique for these exercises.
+Remember to use the correct technique for these exercises.

 DAY 1: